isabella232/devo-ps.github.io/_posts/blog/2012-10-23-101-on-development-and-operations.md

 ---
-published: false
+published: true
 category: blog
-title: '101 on Development and Operations'
+title: 101 On DevOps And How We Plan On Helping
 author: vincent
+hn:

 layout: post
 ---

-Here is what usually happens: the development team wants to push new features as fast as possible in production, while operations wants to ensure that the platform is stable and stay that way.
-Both teams are evaluated on criteria that are often directly conflicting; the stronger team gets to win one argument...
+Here's what usually happens: on one side the development team wants to push new features as fast as possible to production, while on the other side, operations are trying to keep things stable.
+Both teams are evaluated on criteria that are often directly conflicting.
+The stronger team win one argument...
 Until the next crisis.
-And we're not eveng talking about other teams; they too have different objectives that will eventually go against those of one another.
+And we're not even talking about other teams, they too have conflicting agendas to throw in the mix.

-There is no silver bullet to get everybody to play along nicely.
-That being said, getting Dev and Ops on the path to cooperation is not impossible.
-DevOps and best practices can be leveraged to get there: there's a better way to communicate between these two teams than yelling "The site is dooooowwwwwn!".
+There's no silver bullet for getting evryone to play nicely.
+That being said, having Dev and Ops on the path of cooperation is not impossible.
+[DevOps](http://en.wikipedia.org/wiki/Devops) is exactly this; fostering a culture of best practices and collaboration between these teams.

-### What's DevOps exactly?

-For the complete, uncensored version of what DevOps is, I will refer you to the almighty [Wikipedia page](http://en.wikipedia.org/wiki/Devops).
-In a nutshell: agile methodology applied to operations.

-If this includes leveraging the same type of "tricks" as development use (SCRUMs, kanban, regular communication...), at the core lies the need for faster release cycles and a large use of best practice and modern technical approaches; IaaS, automation, configuration management (Chef, Puppets), orchestration...

-### Why is it so hard then?

-While agile methodologies have long been popularized among development teams, it hasn't been so among operations teams.
-System administrators, for example. often end up working in a fairly stretched FIFO way, running from one fire to another instead of making long term investment in automating their infrastructure.
-Operations teams tend to have less resources than development teams; less R&D, more cost-cutting.

-Even when resources are available to these teams, it is difficult to recruit professionals with the proper experience and expertise who are able to build sustainable infrastructures.
-These profiles are simple rare because they require to be skilled in a wide range of skills and usually demand a fairly decent (understand long) experience on the job; best practices take time to shape.
+In a very similar fashion to what happened with the agile movement, a lot of tools and approaches emerged that can help: methodologies (SCRUMs, kanban...), tools for configuration management (Chef, Puppet), orchestration, automation, logging...
+But at the core lies the need for nurturing a specific culture.

+Operations teams have been slower to adopt these methodologies compared to development teams.
+The average system administrator spend more time working in FIFO, putting up fires, rather than making long term investments in automation or setting up best practices.
+Moreover, operations teams are usually faced with a logic of budget cuts and cost "optimizations", compared to the larger R&D budget development teams seem to enjoy.

+Even when conditions (and resources) are favorable to the growth of a proper culture, recruiting the right profiles can prove very challenging.
+We're here talking about people with a wide range of skills, on-hands experience and strong collaboration and organizational skills.
+All of this take time.
+Best practices are forged through years of experience.

-And that's why we're building [devo.ps](http://devo.ps); helping lower the barriers to entry and helping scale DevOps professionals in their role.
-We're a motivated team of developers and sys-admins who have worked on small to very large online infrastructures and try to make things easier and more manageable for technical teams.
+That is why we're building [devo.ps](http://devo.ps).
+We're trying to lower the barriers of entry to this field and help professionals scale themselves in their role.
+We're a motivated team of engineers who have worked on both sides of the fence, with small to very large code bases and infrastructures.
+We hope to untangle the mess that often is infrastructure and application management, letting technical teams focus on the higher value tasks of the job.